Cardinal Richelieu: Final years

-Towards the end of his life, Richelieu alienated many people, including Pope Urban VIII.
-Richelieu was displeased by the Pope's refusal to name him the papal legate in France; in turn, the Pope did not approve of the administration of the French church, or of French foreign policy.
-However, the conflict was largely resolved when the Pope granted a cardinalate to Jules Mazarin, one of Richelieu's foremost political allies, in 1641.
+Toward the end of his life, Richelieu alienated many people, including Pope Urban VIII.
+Richelieu was displeased by the pope's refusal to name him the papal legate in France; in turn, the pope did not approve of the administration of the French church, or of French foreign policy.
+However, the conflict was largely resolved when the pope granted a cardinalate to Jules Mazarin, one of Richelieu's main political allies, in 1641.
 Despite troubled relations with the Roman Catholic Church, Richelieu did not support the complete repudiation of papal authority in France, as was advocated by the Gallicanists.

 As he neared death, Richelieu faced a plot that threatened to remove him from power.
 The cardinal had introduced a young man named Henri Coiffier de Ruzé, marquis de Cinq-Mars to Louis XIII's court.
-The Cardinal had been a friend of Cinq-Mars's father.
+The cardinal had been a friend of Cinq-Mars's father.
 More importantly, Richelieu hoped that Cinq-Mars would become Louis's favourite, so that he could indirectly exercise greater influence over the monarch's decisions.
 Cinq-Mars had become the royal favourite by 1639, but, contrary to Cardinal Richelieu's belief, he was not easy to control.
 The young marquis realized that Richelieu would not permit him to gain political power.
 In 1641, he participated in the comte de Soissons's failed conspiracy against Richelieu, but was not discovered.
-Then, the following year, he schemed with leading nobles (including the King's brother, the duc d'Orléans) to raise a rebellion; he also signed a secret agreement with the King of Spain, who promised to aid the rebels.
-Richelieu's spy service, however, discovered the plot, and the Cardinal received a copy of the treaty.
+Then, the following year, he schemed with leading nobles (including the king's brother, the duc d'Orléans) to raise a rebellion; he also signed a secret agreement with the king of Spain, who promised to aid the rebels.
+Richelieu's spy service, however, discovered the plot, and the cardinal received a copy of the treaty.
 Cinq-Mars was promptly arrested and executed; although Louis approved the use of capital punishment, he grew more distant from Richelieu as a result.